fhiso/legacy-format/data-model.md

 ### BLOB   {#BLOB}

-A grouping of data used as input to a multimedia system that processes binary data to represent images, sound, and video.
+Binary object: a grouping of data used as input to a multimedia system that processes binary data to represent images, sound, and video.

 {.note} This tag was present in GEDCOM 5.5 but was **removed** from GEDCOM 5.5.1.
 It is RECOMMENDED that `BLOB` not be used in new data streams.
 See `[OBJE]` for more.

-When multiple blobs are present in the same structure, their contents are concatenated in order.
+When multiple blobs are present in the same structure, their payloads are concatenated in order.

 Contexts:
 :   .`[OBJE]`.`[BLOB]`